sadcitizen/doremi/src/date/is-future/readme.md

 # isFuture(date): Boolean

-Checks if a date is future.
+Checks if the given date is future.

 ## Usage